 His book " Il Premio Nazionale Riccione 1947 and Italo Calvino" (Cesena: Il Ponte Vecchio, 2007), commissioned by the Riccione Prize Foundation, investigates the history and politics of the first edition of the literary prize, and includes a philological interpretation of the typescripts of Calvino's first novel, "Il sentiero dei nidi di ragno," sent to the Riccione Prize (Calvino won ex aequo).
 He is presently working on a series of studies on Calvino's writings and fiction between 1943 and 1949 - in a re-evaluation of the role that the writers Cesare Pavese, Elio Vittorini, the journal "il Politecnico" and Calvino's engagement in the Italian Communist Party had in shaping his narrative between 1945 and 1949.
 One essay is on the role that American writers -and notably, Ernest Hemingway- had in his early fiction.
 His essays on Calvino appear in journals such as "Paragone-Letteratura," "Quaderni del Novecento" and in collections and conference proceedings.
 An article on Italo Calvino in cyberspace appeared in the volume "Approaches to the Teaching of Italo Calvino's Works," edited by Franco Ricci and published in 2013 by the Modern Language Association.
 His latest published essays are "Calvino, Hemingway e "Per chi suona la campana," "Studi Italiani," a.
 XXVII, n.2, luglio-dicembre 2015, 81-121 and "«Hemingway è stato uno dei miei primi modelli».
 Calvino e i «moduli stilistici» dell’esordio," in Magherini, Simone (Ed.), Studi di letteratura italiana in onore di Gino Tellini, vol. 2, Firenze: Societa' Editrice Fiorentina, 2018: 861-883.

 One essay on Boccaccio's Decameron was published in June 2019 ("Accoppiamenti poco giudiziosi: gli amanti infelici di Lauretta (Dec.
 IV.3)" by the Italian peer-review journal "Studi Italiani," n.
 61, a.
-XXXI, gennaio-giugno 2019), and an invited contribution (on Lauretta's story cycle in Decameron - being currently developed) will be published in the Fall 2020 issue of "Paragone-Letteratura."
+XXXI, gennaio-giugno 2019); another on Lauretta's story cycle in Decameron is being currently developed.

 Dr. Dini is co-editor with Chris Kleinhenz of the 28-essay, 300 page volume "Approaches to the Teaching of Petrarch's Canzoniere and the Petrarchan Tradition," published by the Modern Language Association of America in May 2014.
 He contributed to the volume with an essay on Petrarch in the context of Post-Risorgimento poetry.